netdata/netdata/docs/Running-behind-nginx.md

 ```
 _note: Netdata v1.8+ support unix domain sockets_

-At the nginx side, use something like this to use the same unix domain socket:
+At the Nginx side, use something like this to use the same unix domain socket:

 ```
 upstream backend {